 - Refrigerator (only recommended if you use your outdoor kitchen a lot)

 - Stovetop or side burners (more on that below)

-You can’t go wrong either way, but the favoring opinion is that built-in grills often offer a sleeker more professional look.
-The downside is that if you move, it’s much harder to bring your grill with you.
-Cart models obviously have the advantage of mobility, but lack the sleek look of their integrated cousins.
-There are also other options as well.
-As an example, we offer a slide-in kit that easily converts a cart model into a hybrid built-in.
+You can’t go wrong either way, but the favoring opinion is built-in grills for outdoor kitchens because they often offer a sleeker more professional look.
+The downside is if you move, it’s much harder to bring your grill with you.
+Cart grill models have the advantage of mobility but lack the sleek look of their integrated cousins.

 A useful appliance you could add to your outdoor kitchen arsenal especially if your outdoor kitchen is far from your indoor kitchen.
 It has many benefits such as:

 - Heating sauces or boiling water while you’re grilling.